drugs

 Drugs help get through uncomfortable episodes and relieve the stress of poverty, relationships, school and work and the painful feelings that spill over from past trauma.

-Relief or joy is immediate but they don't fix underlying problems.
+Relief is immediate but they don't fix underlying problems.
 On the contrary they interfere with mental and emotional functioning and reduce health, wealth and performance.
 Many accelerate ageing.
 Most scramble decision-making and increase the risk of accidents.

 emotions

 There is little traction in therapy without the guidance and incentive of emotions or pain to identify what is wrong and motivate us to change.
-Drugs eventually perpetuate problems and unproductive emotional states.

 withdrawal symptoms

 Any regular or excessive use is a sign of dependence.
-The impulse to take mood altering drugs mostly comes from their instant relief of the withdrawal symptoms that subtly play out below conscious awareness in between doses.
-The first coffee or cigarette in the morning does not give a lift.
-It alleviates the withdrawal symptoms like fatigue and depression that grow during overnight abstinence.
-It is taken to mobilise and feel normal.
+The impulse to take mood altering drugs mostly comes from the instant relief of withdrawal symptoms that subtly play out below conscious awareness in between doses.

 multiple dependency

 Although each drug attracts particular personalities and problems and has its own particular user culture, rarely is anyone addicted to only one.
 Over-eating, cakes, lollies, coffee, “energy drinks”, sugar, cigarettes, alcohol, chocolate or prescription medications are usually alternated in a daily cycle of self medication.
 Each provides a lift when the effects of another wears off or counteracts the agitating or fatiguing effects of others.
-Risk taking and gambling bring adrenalin and the joys of hope to this roller coaster of happiness and despair.
+Risk taking and gambling bring adrenalin and hope to this roller coaster of happiness and despair.